ngxs/store/docs/recipes/immutability-helpers.md

 }
 ```

-Although this code will work but unfortunately it's complicated to maintain and accompany.
-It's not self-descriptive and will be daunting for upcoming developers.
+This code will work but unfortunately it is complicated to maintain and understand.
+It's not self-descriptive and will be daunting for new developers.

 ## Solutions

-There are different ways to stay away from such code.
-This can be accomplished with the use of different packages that may be suitable for your needs.
+There are different ways to improve this code.
+Let us look at a few different packages that can help in this regard.

 ### State Operators

-[State operators](../advanced/operators.md) are the first immutability helpers that NGXS provides out of the box.
+[State operators](../advanced/operators.md) are first-class immutability helpers that NGXS provides out of the box.
 The `patch` operator will become your best friend in case of choosing state operators as your immutability helpers.
-Let's see how we could re-write the above code by dint of the `patch` operator:
+Let's see how we could re-write the above code with the help of the `patch` state operator:

 ```ts
 import { patch } from '@ngxs/store/operators';